GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/2024/_content.md

 To prepare for this change, all THREDDS data access links in the Knowledge Hub have been updated to point to the new THREDDS server: all `https://dapds00.nci.org.au/thredds/...` links have been changed to `https://thredds.nci.org.au/thredds/...`.

-## 24 May 2024: Misclassification issue with Sentinel-2 's2cloudless' cloud masking from 2022
+## 24 May 2024: Misclassification issue with Sentinel-2 's2cloudless' cloud masking from 2022 (Resolved)

 An issue has been identified that is causing widespread misclassification of clouds in DEA's Sentinel-2 `s2cloudless` cloud mask data generated since January 2022.